Where to stay on the Big Island of Hawaii in 2023

 Hilo is also perfectly located for day trips to Hawaii Volcanoes National Park or to Waipio Valley on the north coast.
 Do note that you can no longer access Waipio Valley since the road leading to it has been closed to the public.

-The Mauna Kea volcano is the place to be when it comes to stargazing .
+The Mauna Kea volcano is the place to be when it comes to stargazing.
+Check out this amazing small-group tour!
 It’s within easy reach of downtown Hilo.
 Did you know that this is the tallest mountain in the world, even higher than Mount Everest?
 Surprised?
-We’ve dedicated an entire article on surprising facts about Hawaii.
+We’ve dedicated an entire article to surprising facts about Hawaii.
 Go check it out!

 For more inspiration on nearby activities, check out our article on things to do in Hilo and beyond.